svolain/PinNote-App/README.md

 **Login**: Users can log in with their credentials to access their saved notes.

 **Registration**: New users can create an account to start using the app and saving notes.

-Delete Account: Users have possibility to delete their account after login.
+**Delete Account**: Users have possibility to delete their account after login.

 ## Install & Run Locally